-A cut above the rest: The 5 best robotic lawn mowers
+A cut above the rest: Here are the 5 best robotic lawn mowers

 Husqvarna Automower 450X ($3,500)

-There are cheaper versions of this model, however, the 450X can cover the most turf — up to 1.25 acres to be exact.
-While others models on this list incorporate softer lines and warmer, matte color schemes, the Automower 450X has more of a glossy, four-wheel RoboCop 2 build.
-This model looks outright menacing plowing over your patch of the planet, and we absolutely love it.
+Though there are cheaper robotic lawnmowers on the market, the 450X can cover the most turf — up to 1.25 acres.
+While others models on this list incorporate softer lines and warmer, matte color schemes, the Automower 450X has more of a glossy, RoboCop 2 build.
+This model looks downright menacing plowing over your patch of the planet, and we absolutely love it.

 Like the other models, you’ll need to “fence” off the perimeter of your yard as well as garden patches before you can set this bad boy loose.
-And you can also adjust the map of your yard via the app to mark additional zones to avoid.
+That said, you can also adjust the map of your yard via the app to mark additional zones to avoid.
 This is necessary for ditches or more rugged areas where the mower might struggle for adequate traction.

 You can schedule the mow times over the course of a given month, allowing the model to trim as regularly or minimally as desired.
-The more regular mowings will minimize clippings for a cleaner looking yard.
+The more regular mowings will minimize clippings for a cleaner-looking yard.

-This model is also quiet.
-Graded at just 58 decibels, this lawnmower is about as loud as an air conditioning unit, or a “conversational in a restaurant,” meaning the 450X could even go for a moonlit mow without waking the neighbors.
+One major upside to this model is how quiet it runs.
+Graded at just 58 decibels, this lawnmower is about as loud as an air conditioning unit, or a “conversation in a restaurant,” meaning the 450X could even go for a moonlit mow without waking the neighbors.

 Buy now from: